longfish/drone3d/README.md

 > sudo docker run --name my_rosdrone -it --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --runtime=nvidia rosdrone3d bash
 > ```

-Following all the above steps, the user will then be in `/home/catkin_ws#` with all dependencies installed.
+Following either of the two steps, the user will then be in `/home/catkin_ws#` with all dependencies installed.

 ### Option-2: Manually install (in Ubuntu 18.04)
 > **Note**: use ROS-Melodic and Gazebo-9, otherwise there cause some issues.
 The current package is not guaranteed to work on older versions of Ubuntu.